irembesik/irembesik.github.io/about.md

 # Irem Besik, M.Sc.
 ![image alt text](https://cdn-images-1.medium.com/max/1200/0*Yl6VdkjvoIUPztXN.)

-I am currently working as a Research Assistant in Datenbanken und Informationssysteme group in Humboldt-Universität zu Berlin.
+I am currently working as a Research Assistant in Datenbanken und Informationssysteme group at Humboldt-Universität zu Berlin.
 I am also a member of a PhD school on service-oriented Architectures for the Integration of Software-based Processes, exemplified by Health Care Systems and Medical Technology (SOAMED).
 My research focuses specifically on privacy in clinical business process models.

 ### Biographical highlights
 PhD. in Computer Engineering, Humboldt-Universität zu Berlin, July 2016 - still